Tiduzz/mycodecademyprojects/Mixed Messages (codecademy portfolio project)/README.txt

 Command Line

 Launch
-With node install on you bash prompt And type $ node script.js To launch, having node installed and the correct path to it, run 'node main.js'
+With node installed, on your bash prompt type $ node script.js To launch, having node installed and the correct path to it, run 'node main.js'